MarsLviv/Rotating-Cube0/README.md

 # Rubik's cube 2x2 version 0.5
-just Rubik's cube 2x2 without any other functions like Mix, Order, Zoom ...
+Just Rubik's cube 2x2 without any other functions like Mix, Order, Zoom ...

 Watch othetproject with these features.